 The Company is exposed to certain risks from both its business operations and changes in economic conditions.
 As part of managing interest rate risk, the Company enters into standardized interest rate derivative contracts (designated as hedging agreements) to modify the repricing characteristics of certain portions of the Company's portfolios of earning assets and interest-bearing liabilities.
 The Company designates interest rate hedging agreements utilized in the management of interest rate risk as either fair value hedges or cash flow hedges.
 Interest rate hedging agreements are generally entered into with counterparties that meet established credit standards and the agreements contain master netting, collateral and/or settlement provisions protecting the at-risk party.
-Based on adherence to the Company's credit standards and the presence of the netting, collateral or settlement provisions, the Company believes that the credit risk inherent in these contracts was not material at December 31, 2023.
-Interest rate hedging agreements at December 31, 2023 or December 31, 2022.
+Based on adherence to the Company's credit standards and the presence of the netting, collateral or settlement provisions, the Company believes that the credit risk inherent in these contracts was not material at December 31, 2024.
+Interest rate hedging agreements are recorded at fair value as other assets or liabilities.
+The Company had no material derivative contracts not designated as hedging agreements at December 31, 2024 or December 31, 2023.
 See Note 21 within the Notes to consolidated financial statements contained herein.